NathanLBCooper/ietf-tag-matcher/README.md

     )

 > #### TEntity
 > The matcher doesn't particular care about `LanguageTag`.
 The advantage of this is that if you want to extend `LanguageTag` to add more fields not found in the IETF Language definition, you can.
+The `Record` part means that `TEntity` is an object exclusively string properties, as the matcher only compares strings.
+>
-But otherwise `LanguageTag` is a very sensible choice of TEntity.
-For the sake is documentation, we'll assume `TEntity` is `LanguageTag`.
+>For the sake is documentation, we'll assume `TEntity` is `LanguageTag`.

 > #### essentialFields:
 > The `essentialFields` must be equal for a tag to match another.